TrailGenic™ Protocol

 • Longitudinal adaptation data

-Progression is no longer defined by duration or difficulty.
+Progression is no longer defined by difficulty —

 The Personal World Model

-At the TrailGenic level, individuals establish their own Personal World Model — a continuously evolving record of physiological adaptation across time.
+At this level, individuals establish their own Personal World Model — a continuously evolving record of physiological adaptation.

-• Effort data (heart rate, drift, duration, elevation, terrain, ketones)
+• Effort data (heart rate, drift, elevation, terrain)

 This transforms isolated sessions into a living physiological map.